 Joh: New Zealand was settled from North to South, so the majority of the Māori settlements and tribes were and still are on the North Island.

 If you want to experience the Māori side of New Zealand, the most important thing you need is time.
 You can’t do that on the go.
 The welcome ceremonies and cultural shows you can attend in Rotorua and other places are the Māori experiences for tourists.
 Still interesting and insightful, but if you want to immerse yourself in Māori culture, the best way to do this would probably be to spend a couple of weeks around Northland or the East Cape, staying with Māori families and getting involved in the local communities.

-MJ: What is the worst tourist behaviour you have experienced while touring New Zealand?
+MJ: What is the worst tourist behavior you have experienced while touring New Zealand?

 Joh: What annoys me most is the dumping of rubbish in nature and in public toilets (even when there are empty rubbish bins outside).
 I have never experienced freedom campers defecating in public places, but I understand why people get angry when they find toilet paper in the bushes next to parking lots, near hiking trails, or right by their house.
 Do people do that at home?

-I also find it disturbing, when tourists take over space, and there is no more room for the locals living their everyday life.
-I think it is important to respect that places are not just tourist destinations, but also someone’s local shop, church, street, neighbourhood, etc. And people who happen to live in touristy places still have a right to privacy.
+I also find it disturbing, when tourists take over, and there is no more room for the locals living their everyday life.
+I think it is important to respect that places are not just tourist destinations, but also someone’s local shop, church, street, neighborhood, etc. And people who happen to live in touristy places still have a right to privacy.
 I don’t think tourists here would like it if visitors to their home country take random pictures of their backyards or children.